Asquith North Complex

 Sprague's pipit (Photo by Steve Zack)

 Rough fescue, quaking aspen and northern snowberry dominate this gently rolling terrain.
 It is an area familiar to local ranchers and periodically grazed by their cattle.
-The Nature Conservancy of Canada's (NCC's) Asquith Complex includes the Asquith North, Asquith North 2 and Asquith North 3 properties.
+The Nature Conservancy of Canada's (NCC's) Asquith Complex includes the Asquith North, Asquith North 2, Asquith North 3 and Asquith North 4 properties.
 The property is home to a diversity of mammals and grassland birds.
-Species at risk such as loggerhead shrike, short-flower suncup, low milk-vetch and tufted milk-vetch may be viewed in this moist mixed grassland ecoregion of NCC's Saskatoon Prairie Natural Area.
+Species at risk such as loggerhead shrike, American badger, northern leopard frog and short-flower suncup may be viewed in this moist mixed grassland ecoregion of NCC's Saskatoon Prairie Natural Area.

 The Asquith Complex is located west of Saskatoon, eight kilometres (five miles) north of the town of Asquith.
-There are three properties totalling 420 hectares (1,040 acres) of native grasslands and woodlands (land with trees and bushes) with a few small seasonal wetlands.
+There are four properties totalling 543 hectares (1,343 acres) of native grasslands and woodlands (land with trees and bushes) with a few small seasonal wetlands.
 The native grassland is dominated by plains rough fescue, trembling aspen and northern snowberry.
 The land features stabilized sand dunes.

 Part of this complex links with an adjacent 260 hectares (640 acres) of Crown lands.
 The properties are great habitat for a variety of mammals and grassland birds, including the endangered Sprague's pipit.